General Information St Martin

-In St. Martin, Euro is the legal currency, but U.S. dollars are accepted everywhere.
-Banks are open Monday to Friday from 8:00 am to 1:00 pm, with an additional hour on the French side Monday to Thursday 2:00 pm to 3:00 pm and on the Dutch side, Friday 4:00 pm to 5:00 pm.
+The Euro is the legal currency in St. Martin, but U.S. dollars are accepted everywhere.
+Banks are open Monday to Friday from 8:00 am to 1:00 pm, with an additional hour on the French side Monday to Thursday, 2:00 pm to 3:00 pm, and on the Dutch side, Friday from 4:00 pm to 5:00 pm.

-Hotels on the French side typically add 5% occupancy tax per person, but a small gratuity is greatly appreciated for exceptionally good service.
+Hotels on the French side typically add a 5% occupancy tax per person, but a small gratuity is greatly appreciated for excellent service.
 Restaurants also add a service charge to the bill.
 For taxi drivers, it is customary to tip between 50 cents and a dollar, while porters at the airport usually get $1 per bag.

 The choice of clothing should be casual and comfortable but neat.
-Swimming attire is not appreciated in hotel lobbies or for walking around town.
-At night dress remains somewhat informal, but jackets and shawls are recommended since casinos and restaurants can get a little chilly.
+It is not acceptable to wear swimming attire in hotel lobbies or for walking around town.
+At night, attire remains somewhat informal.
+You may bring a jacket or shawl since casinos and restaurants can get chilly.

-Getting around from place to place a car is virtually indispensable although most hotels offer shuttle service to the casinos on the Dutch side of the island.
-Rental agencies are located at both airports and at the major hotels.
-Driving is on the right side of the road, and most of the roads are in fairly good repair.
+Getting around from place to place a car is virtually indispensable, although most hotels offer shuttle service to the casinos on the Dutch side of the island.
+Rental agencies are located at both airports and major hotels.
+Driving is on the right side of the road, and most roads are in reasonably good repair.
 Motorcycles and mopeds are also available for hire.

 Electrical appliances run at 220 volts (50 Hz), following the European standard, in St. Martin, and at 110 volts (60 Hz), after the American standard, in St. Maarten.
 Visitors to the island should bring the appropriate converters, depending on where they plan on staying.

-The Manchineel tree is extremely poisonous, and it grows all over the island but mainly along the beaches.
-It can be recognized by its deep green leaves and attractive green fruit that look like little apples.
-Both the sap and the fruit are caustic and will burn the skin.
+The Manchineel tree is highly poisonous.
+It grows all over the island but mainly along the beaches.
+You can recognize it by its deep green leaves and attractive green fruit that looks like little apples.
+Both the sap and the fruit are acidic and will burn the skin.
 In case of contact or ingestion, contact a physician or a pharmacist immediately.